 Then, outline content types to the specific stages to meet content goals.
 Focus on content types (press release, blog post etc.) for each stage, rather than one specific content piece.

-When everyone in the organization has a stake in the buyer’s journey it improves communication internally and externally, moves leads from one stage to the next with more ease, aligns tracking and reporting and helps to define an more effective content strategy.
+When everyone in the organization has a stake in the buyer’s journey it improves communication internally and externally, moves leads from one stage to the next with more ease, aligns tracking and reporting and helps to define a more effective content strategy.

-3. Understanding Your Customer Personas
+3. Understand Your Customer Personas

 To build a clearer picture of the specific, targeted personas for your market, get creative.
 Build customer personas based on the type of user as well as what specific things a product or service has to offer them.

 Use insights collected to dig deep into the details.

 Conduct internal interviews to get insight from sales reps, customer service reps, and other departments.
 Also, add in any relevant customer feedback.
 The more you engage with the people you are selling to, the more specific you can be in crafting accurate personas to help shape an effective content strategy and fine-tune the content created.